The six-project day that produces nothing

 The Creative Batch Filter is a task-sorting framework that groups creative work by cognitive mode – generative, refinement, or administrative – rather than by project or deadline.
 Sorting by cognitive mode reduces the mental switching cost between tasks that use the same type of thinking.

 Here is how to use it.
 Before your work week, list every task on your plate.
-Then sort each one into one of three cognitive modes:
+Then sort each one into one of three cognitive modes.
+Block lengths in the table below are informed by ultradian rhythm research suggesting natural rest-activity cycles of roughly 90 minutes [4]:

 | Cognitive mode | What it involves | Example tasks | Ideal block length | Best time of day |